WICG/background-sync/explainer.md

 In both cases the event will fire _even if the browser is currently closed_, though it may be delayed, see the description of the register function below.

 ## What Background Sync is not
 Background Sync is specifically not an alarm API.
-The scheduling granularity is in minutes but events may be delayed from firing for several hours if the device is resource constrained (e.g., low on battery).
-To run sync events at exact times, consider using the [Push API](https://w3c.github.io/push-api/).
+The scheduling granularity is in milliseconds but events may be delayed from firing for several hours if the device is resource constrained (e.g., low on battery).
+To run background events events at exact times, consider using the [Push API](https://w3c.github.io/push-api/).

 BackgroundSync also is not purposefully intended as a means to synchronize large files in the background (e.g., media), though it may be possible to use it to do so.